0xAlphaDevs/Photon/README.md

 - Integrate the Theta AI services in Photon for seameless learning experience.
 - Build MVP and deploy on Mainnet.

-## Tech Stack

-- Theta NFT based DRMs
-- Theta EdgeCloud
-- Theta DRM Player
-- Theta testnet
-- Next JS
+## Instructions to Setup

+Follow these instructions to set up and run the project:

+**Using Github**

+- Clone the Git repository: `https://github.com/0xAlphaDevs/Photon.git`
+- Install project dependencies: `pnpm install`
-- Wagmi
+- Copy .env.example
+- Start the development server: `pnpm run dev`
+- Access the web app in your browser at [http://localhost:3000](http://localhost:3000)

 ## Team